KenT2/tboplayer/README.md

 * `- VOL +` - Minus/plus volume control

+* `Progress bar` - Show/Seek position

+* `Resize video` - At the right side of the video progress bar, allows resizing video

 Menus
 -----
 * `Track` - add tracks (for selecting multiple tracks, hold ctrl when clicking) or directories, edit or remove tracks (or URLs) from the current playlist